-No matter where you find yourself in the world these days, whether in the middle of the Ecuadorian rainforest, on a lonely mountain road in the Caucuses, a desert dune in the Sahara, or on a scuba boat in the Andaman Sea, chances are, you’ll cross paths with a German.
-Here’s a story about speaking foreign languages while traveling and scuba diving with a badass German scuba diver who felt comfortable diving into blackened oceanic trenches than speaking English.
+No matter where you find yourself in the world these days, whether in the middle of the Ecuadorian rainforest, on a lonely mountain road in the Caucuses, or on a scuba boat in the Andaman Sea, chances are, you’ll cross paths with a German.
+Here’s a story about speaking foreign languages while traveling and a badass German scuba diver who felt more comfortable diving into inky oceanic trenches than speaking English.

 I’d never seen a sunset like this.

 “We have a map,” the man at check-in to our backpacker bungalow hotel told us, lowering his voice slightly, his tone conspiratorial.
 “A map to the secret beach.
 It’s not that easy to get there, but it’s not far.”

 Beaches.
 Island hopping.
 Kayaking.
 Snorkeling and Scuba diving.
 Buddhist temples.
 Monk chat.
 Night markets.
 Street Food.
 Elephant sanctuaries.
 Hiking.
 White-water rafting.
 Zip-lining through the jungle canopy.
 ATV tours.
 Massage.
 Exploring ancient cities.
 Whizzing through traffic on a scooter.
 Finding the perfect beach.
 The Kingdom of Thailand is the top destination in Southeast Asia, and for good reason.

 One night in Bangkok, at least for us, and surely for most people who come here, is nothing like the song.
 It probably was, three decades ago, but Bangkok seems to have since cleaned up its act and grown up.
 Here’s a story about arriving in Thailand and falling instantly under the city’s spell.

-Continue reading “One Night in Bangkok
+Continue reading “One Night in Bangkok”